Aramark : Opens More Than 100 Pop-Up Grocery Stores for Frontline Healthcare Workers | MarketScreener

 These 'mini-marts' stock basic and hard-to-get items that Aramark is able to source through its vast distributor network.
 By offering a place to shop within their workplace environment, employees are saved from that extra stop before heading home to their loved ones.

-“We are thankful for the dedicated frontline healthcare providers, who day-in and day-out to treat and care for patients during this pandemic,” said Jeff Gilliam, President of Aramark’s Healthcare division.
-“Creating these pop-up grocery stores is our way of providing a small convenience for them to procure essential items they need.”
+'We are thankful for the dedicated frontline healthcare providers, who day-in and day-out treat and care for patients during this pandemic,' said Jeff Gilliam, President of Aramark's Healthcare division.
+'Creating these pop-up grocery stores is our way of providing a small convenience for them to procure essential items they need.'

 Aramark is reconfiguring its traditional service model with innovative solutions, new service methods, and safety protocols including the following adjustments to maximize safety and social distancing: